ekrunch/ubiquiti_unifi_configs/README.md

 For USG, the JSON files are placed in the site data directory of the controller.
 On the Unifi Cloud Key controller, the directory is usually **/usr/lib/unifi/data/sites/default**

-The file must always be called **config.gateway.json** and there is only one file.
+The file must always be called **config.gateway.json** and there is only one file allowed.
 Multiple JSON files have to be combined in order to use more than one configuration snippet.
+There is a "combined" sample in the repository that covers what it could look like with multiple services edited.

 _NOTE_ : If the config.gateway.json file has errors, the USG could go into a reboot loop.
 If that happens, fix the JSON file and restart the controller.
 When the USG reboots, it should be fine.